femtofox/Femtofox_Community_Hardware/README.md

 ![Files uploaded](https://raw.githubusercontent.com/femtofox/Femtofox_Community_Hardware/refs/heads/main/Pictures/05%20files%20uploaded.webp)
 </details>

 7. Check which parts you actually require, and those that are in stock.
 If an item is no longer available, it is worth reviewing the specs for the original part and finding an alternative.
-Pay special care that replacement connectors such as JST-PA (2.0mm) are used where they are called for.
+Pay special care that replacement connectors such as JST-PH (2.0mm) are used only where they are called for.
 <details>
  <summary> &nbsp;Show me </summary>